Personal Guarantee - Risks on Default

 Important Note for Guarantors: For anyone considering becoming a guarantor, it's crucial to understand the significant financial responsibility and risks involved.
 They are legally obligated to fulfill the terms if the primary party defaults, and this can have serious consequences for their own finances and credit history.
 Consulting with legal and financial professionals before signing a personal guarantee is highly recommended [more for guarantors].

-When you are in need of legal representation with respect to the provision of a personal guarantee for another party's indebtedness (i.e., bank loan, debt financing, commercial lease, student loan), including the proper completion of a Guarantees Acknowledgment Act Certificate, contact Calgary lawyer Christopher Neufeld by email at Chris@NeufeldLegal.com or by telephone at 403-400-4092.
+When you are in need of legal representation with respect to the provision of a personal guarantee for another party's indebtedness (i.e., bank loan, debt financing, commercial lease, student loan), including the proper completion of a Guarantees Acknowledgment Act Certificate, contact Calgary personal guarantee lawyer Christopher Neufeld by email at Chris@NeufeldLegal.com or by telephone at 403-400-4092 to schedule an appointment (with our law firm offering three convenient means to promptly attain a Guarantees Acknowledgement Act Certificate).